Accessible voting

 How do I apply for an accessible absentee ballot?

-How do I vote in person with an accessible machine?
+How do I vote in person with an accessible voting machine?

 All voters, including voters with disabilities, have access to a Voter Assist Terminal in all polling places.
 The Voter Assist Terminal helps the voter mark a ballot.
 It will mark the ballot with the voter's choices but does not tally the votes.
 Once the ballot is marked, it is counted in exactly the same fashion as all other ballots.